up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 ### Firmware upgrade

 !!! danger "Proceed with caution!"
-    The WAS-110 firmware upgrade utility on occasion has been known to soft-brick itself; a host device with serial breakout on SFP pins 2 (rx) and 7 (tx) will be required to recover.
+    The WAS-110 firmware upgrade utility on occasion has been known to soft-brick itself.
+To recover, a host device with serial breakout on SFP pins 2 (rx) and 7 (tx) will be required.

 ![WAS-110 login](install-8311-community-firmware-on-the-bfw-solutions-was-110/was_110_login.webp)